 Patients within the Baptist system can participate in groundbreaking clinical trials through the Baptist Cancer Center.
 Baptist, with its network of community hospitals, offers opportunity for research as well as treatment.
 As we put an increased emphasis on research protocols, higher levels of care can be provided to patients and their families.
 The best care for cancer patients begins with the best research.
 As Baptist becomes more involved in clinical research protocols both locally and nationally, additional treatment options will be available to physicians in the Baptist system, and state-of-the-art care will be enhanced for Memphis and Mid-South residents.

-For more information about our clinical trials, please visit our clinical trial listings or read through our Clinical Trial Q and A.
+For more information about our clinical trials, read through our Clinical Trial FAQ.